 Overview

-(Children, Health, Intervention, Learning, Development) that collaborate in broad national and international networks.
-During the training, CHILD researchers share knowledge and experiences from their work with children in need of special support
+The programme is connected to the research group CHILD (Children, Health, Intervention, Learning, Development), which collaborates in broad national and international networks, giving it an international character.
+During your studies, CHILD researchers will share their knowledge and experiences of working with children in need of special support.

 After Graduation

 The training deepens your professional knowledge.
-The program also prepares you for postgraduate studies, but also for a career in organizations that protect the interests of children and young people.
+The programme also prepares you for postgraduate studies, but also for a career in organizations that protect the interests of children and young people.
 After graduation, you have special competence in one of the fields of disability science, health and welfare, social work, or special pedagogy.
 Participation in everyday life, support and adaptations for children in need of special support are in focus.
 Examples of workplaces where you become attractive are preschool, school, habilitation, child health care, care and social care.

 Get more details